rust-lang/rust/src/doc/rustc/src/platform-support/csky-unknown-linux-gnuabiv2.md

 ### Configure rust

-The target can be built by enabling it for a `rustc` build, by placing the following in `config.toml`:
+The target can be built by enabling it for a `rustc` build, by placing the following in `bootstrap.toml`:

 ```toml
 [build]